af60f75b/neo4j_open_source_android_apps/README.md

 The image containing Git repositories is [built from a fork](https://github.com/af60f75b/gitlab_open_source_android_apps/blob/gitlab_open_source_android_apps/docker/Dockerfile) of the [official Gitlab Docker image.](https://store.docker.com/images/gitlab-enterprise-edition) The main difference is, that instead of in a mountable volume, all Git repositories in out dataset are manually persisted in the image.

-With almost 150GB in size the image containing clones of all Git repositories in the dataset exceeds size limits of Docker Hub and needs to be downloaded and imloaded manually:
+With almost 150GB in size the image containing clones of all Git repositories in the dataset exceeds size limits of Docker Hub and needs to be downloaded and loaded manually:

  1. [Download the image (tar archive, 145GB)](https://www.dropbox.com/s/e9ld70s72mxc85y/docker_gitlab_open_source_android_apps.tar.gz?dl=0)
  2. Load the image into Docker: `docker load -i path/to/docker_gitlab_open_source_android_apps.tar.gz`